January 10th, 2017 - MUG Meeting

 We meet at 6:30pm on the second Tuesday of each month at the Farmington Community Library.

-James R. Small is a Senior Architect with AT&T where he helps clients map business vision into technology roadmaps, plan tactical and strategic architectures and deliver IT solutions for large and global organizations.
-His 20 years of experience in IT have included teaching networking and security at Macomb Community College, presenting at a variety of user groups and major conferences including the North American IPv6 Summit and appearing as a subject matter expert on the Packet Pushers podcast.
-He has worked for small, mid-size and large companies as both an employee and a consultant.
-When he's not immersed in research for his next deliverable he enjoys running, managing his eldest's hockey team and traveling with his family.
+James R. Small is a Senior Architect at a Tier 1 Telecommunications Company in their Consulting Group.
+He helps clients develop technology roadmaps and maximize the business value of their IT solutions.
+Specializing in large and global organizations, he has over 20 years in the industry.
+His experience includes teaching networking and security at Macomb Community College, presenting at a variety of user groups and major conferences including ILTA and appearing as a subject matter expert on the Packet Pushers Podcast.
+He has worked for small, mid-size and large enterprises as both an employee and a consultant.
+When he's not immersed in research for his next deliverable he enjoys running, watching his eldest's hockey games and traveling with his family.

 Farmington Hills, MI 48334

 Here are a list of our upcoming meetings.